Connect With Us

 Considerations for Property Types

-Not all rental properties are financed the same way.
-Single-family homes, duplexes, and condos each come with different opportunities and rules.
+Rental properties are not all financed in the same way.
+Single-family homes, duplexes, and condos each have their own rules and opportunities.

 Single-family rentals